RBMarketing1011/restaunax-complete/README.md

-# RestaunaX - Restaurant Order Management System
+# RestauNax - Restaurant Order Management System

 A modern restaurant order management system built with Next.js and Node.js/Express, designed for flexibility and scalability.